The Spotless Class Action is ongoing and mediation with the respondent is set to take place in March 2019.

 On 2 December 2015, Spotless withdrew the FY16 Guidance, issuing the FY16 Profit Downgrade (the First Trading Update).

-In the days following, Spotless responded to an ASX price query, and issued a market update on 9 December 2015 (the Second Trading Update) which sought to explain the FY16 Profit Downgrade.
-The Second Trading Update attributed the causes of the FY16 Profit Downgrade to expensing previously capitalised bid costs, acquisition integration issues and underperformance and a slowdown in new business and market conditions.
+In the following days, Spotless responded to an ASX price query, and issued a market update on 9 December 2015 (the Second Trading Update) which sought to explain the FY16 Profit Downgrade.
+The Second Trading Update attributed the causes of the FY16 Profit Downgrade to one-off FY16 costs not being absorbed by new business wins, acquisition integration issues and underperformance and a general market conditions.

-The market’s reaction to the FY16 Profit Downgrade was severe, with Spotless’ share price falling by approximately 50% in the days following.
+The market’s reaction to the FY16 Profit Downgrade was severe, with Spotless’ share price falling by approximately 50% in the following days.
 The Second Trading Update did not lead to a material recovery in Spotless’ share price.

 Slater and Gordon’s class action alleges that, at the time of giving the FY16 Guidance on 25 August 2015, Spotless was or ought to have been aware that:

-- the FY15 Results did not provide a reliable base from which to forecast future earnings growth in FY16;
+- the FY15 Results were achieved, not through a ”sustainable” turnaround in the business, but though, in part, one-off financial adjustments, and did not provide a reliable base from which to forecast future earnings growth in FY16;

 - the matters outlined in Spotless’ Second Trading Update on 9 December 2015 (which sought to explain the FY16 Profit Downgrade) were always likely to impact earnings in FY16;